nishchhal6/Cognifyz-Internship/README.md

-# Cognifyz Web Development Internship Tasks
+# Cognifyz Frontend Development Internship Tasks

-Welcome to my repository for the Cognifyz Web Development Internship!
-This repository documents my journey through a series of tasks designed to build and enhance my skills as a full-stack developer.
+Welcome to my repository for the Cognifyz Frontend Web Development Internship!
+This repository documents my journey through a series of tasks designed to build and enhance my skills as a Frontend developer.
 Each task introduces new concepts, from basic HTML to advanced CSS preprocessing with Sass.

 ---